climateamante/curriculum.spa.mvc.mvp/readme.md

-# Curriculum For Teaching How To Build An `MVC Framework`
+# Curriculum For Teaching `MVC` Frameworks & Concepts
  > `Vanilla` `JAVASCRIPT` `CRUD` `SPA` `MVP` for teaching _junior devs_ on *__how__* to work with frameworks faster.

  * Dependencies: